RaphaelK12/apitest/README.md

 System Environment
 =======
-DXSDK_DIR_INC   include folder in windows sdk that contains d3d12.h and other dx12 header files DXSDK_DIR_LIB   library folder in windows sdk that contains d3d12.lib and other library files The above environment variables need to be setup on your system.
+DXSDK_DIR_INC (include folder in windows sdk that contains d3d12.h and other dx12 header files) DXSDK_DIR_LIB (library folder in windows sdk that contains d3d12.lib and other library files) The two environment variables need to be setup on your system.

 Unix / OSX (from a cmd prompt in the directory README.md is located in)
 =======